 - One of you entered into the marriage as a result of force, fraud, or coercion that affects the core of the relationship (such as seeking marriage for the sole purpose of citizenship)

 These are factors that are legally significant enough to void a marriage, and if one applies to your situation, you may be able to obtain an annulment rather than a divorce.

 An Experienced Illinois Divorce Attorney Can Help

-The trusted Illinois divorce attorneys at Delaney Heckman are well equipped to help you find the best path forward – whether it is divorce or annulment – for you (in your unique situation).
+The trusted Illinois divorce attorneys at Andrea Heckman Law are well equipped to help you find the best path forward – whether it is divorce or annulment – for you (in your unique situation).
 We’re here to help, so please don’t wait to contact us for more information today.